-Transportation Law Update: Iowa Legislature Bill Proposes Limits on Commercial Motor Vehicle Liability and Damages
+Transportation Executive Summary: Iowa Legislature Bill Proposes Limits on Commercial Motor Vehicle Liability and Damages

 The Iowa Legislature has recently proposed a bill that would limit liability for employee negligence in actions involving commercial motor vehicles and limit noneconomic damages recoverable against commercial motor vehicle owners or operators.
 The proposed bill would add Iowa Code section 668.12A and Iowa Code section 668.15A to the Iowa Code.